io-project-cyber/Can-D/README.md

 >PLANNED: The user can choose for a single complex credential from the database to be stored in a seperate file.
 If this credential is found anywhere else on the network, it will be known that the database list was sprayed.

 >PLANNED: Some passwords are more common than others - it's probably unusual to see perfectly unique passwords in a company.
 Therefore, assign different weight to passwords based on repetition (no need to make it too complicated)

+>PLANNED: Company demographics could be interesting when selecting names.
+If your IT team is 50% European, roughly that many would have names based in European countries, so selecting names based off your company's real demographic information could help enhance the realism.